pozu84/penetration-testing/PEN-200/25_Challenge Labs/C2_Relia/PEN-200 Relia.md

 ...
 [+] [CVE-2021-3156] sudo Baron Samedit
 [+] [CVE-2021-3156] sudo Baron Samedit 2

 ...

 # Upload the same exploit script from WEB01
+python3 exp_nss.py
+# Unfortunately failed... then probably this machine is not follow to previous methods.
+# We notice that 8000 port is running locally on DEMO, and I think I would like to reverse proxy into my localhost and check
+ssh -o StrictHostKeyChecking=no -N -i anita-id_ecdsa anita@192.168.197.246 -p2222 -L 8000:localhost:8000
+# Access to the http://localhost:8000, nothing much the website can tell.
+# We can further dig into the file.